 Look what other users recommend, or recommend yourself: Forum

 Subtitles make your studying easier.
 When you can't recognize some words that reader says, you can look at the current subtitle.

 WorkAudioBook supports two formats of subtitles: "WorkAudioBook HTML" and "SRT".
-This page contains several audiobooks with subtitles:
+Look at

 For people with good level of foreign language it would be more interesting to listen to original, unabridged audiobooks.

 There are several web sites, where you can legally download audiobooks free of charge.
 Usually these books are classics of world literature, available as MP3 + some text format.

 On-line library LibriVox contains more than 10,000 audiobooks and audio files in more than 20 languages.
 These books are read by volunteers.
 On

 one hand this can be seen as a minus (not all books are recorded and read professionally), on another hand this can be seen as a plus (you can

 listen and get accustomed to voices of ordinary people, not professional narrators).
 It is easy to get lost in long list of book in this library,